OS-1337/tiny486/README.md

 - Ethernet
 - modern storage options
   - (micro)SD
+    - Very convenient when it comes to small amounts of data.
   - SATA
+    - 2 Ports (from a single IDE Port, to allow both an ODD and SSD to be connected to it)

 Said interfaces should be provided by the used SoM/SoC per it's own pin headers and merely "fanned out" with breakout cables.
 - The mainboard itself doesn't carry them as to save costs.